isabella232/customer-success.en/help/customer-success/drive-content-velocity-for-sites.md

 * Create richer experiences.
 By utilizing the 80/20 rule (per above), an organization can utilize specific CSS and back-end development for select experiences instead of common maintenance updates.
 * Opt for a scalable foundation and quick rebrand.
 Style systems that are executed based upon a modern implementation can allow for an efficient rebranding across one's platform.
 Updating wide sectors of content through changing CSS skins allows for quick testing and validation and increases the experiential quality of one's site with a direct impact on ROI.

-### Organization Modeling
+### Organization modeling

 There is no singular answer to what the staffing models of an AEM Sites implementation should look like.
 However, there are archetypes you should follow for a basic standard.

-AEM SItes: Basic Run & Operate
+AEM SItes: basic run & operate

 | Technical role | Technical responsibilities | Business responsibilities | Business role |
 | --- | --- | --- | --- |